USING YOUR WHOLE HOUSE FAN

-Using your fan according to best practices will prolong its life and optimize your benefits
+Using your whole house fan according to these best practices will prolong the lifespan of your system, optimize the benefits, and maximize cost savings.

-Anytime the air temperature is cooler outside than inside your home or attic, do the following:
+When the outside air temperature is cooler than inside your home or attic, do the following:

 1 Open a few windows 4-6 inches